Rishh2005/Viaje-plan/README.md

 Completion of country and destination data processing.
 Further integration with additional travel APIs for better services.
 UI/UX improvements based on user feedback.
-Added features for trip collaboration and sharing
+Added features for trip collaboration and sharing.